ctubio/www-toolbox/README.md

 (or depending your configs may result in ```/tools/dnscheck```, ```/tools/sslcheck``` and ```/tools/portscan```, or may result in any other prefix that you make use instead of ```/tools``` as your subpath/reverse proxy).

 ### Customize the layout
-please copy the distributed file and feel free to modify ```/skin/abstractLayout.lex``` because this file is ignored by git:
+Please copy the distributed file and feel free to modify ```/skin/abstractLayout.lex``` because this file is ignored by git:
 ```
 $ cd skin
 $ cp abstractLayout.lex.dist abstractLayout.lex